HISPlayer/UnityAndroid-SDK/setup-guide.md

 *You may skip this section if you are using [**HISPlayerSample**](./import-sample.md) or any other sample from HISPlayer.
 The code set-up is already included in the sample script (HISPlayerSample.cs).*

 Create a new script which will inherit from **HISPlayerManager**, for example, AndroidStreamController.
-It is necessary to add the **'using HISPlayerAPI;'** dependancy.
+It is necessary to add the **'using HISPlayerAPI;'** dependency.
 Then, add this component to a new game object (recommended to be empty).

 Call the **SetUpPlayer()** function in order to initialize the stream environment internally.
 This function can be called whenever it’s needed.